 The same revival styles used during the 1910s dominated during the 1920s, with Craftsman bungalows increasing in popularity.
 The eclectic nature of the small houses built during this time extended during the 1930s and 1940s as well.
 The Minimal Traditional style first appeared in 1939 in an adjacent apartment building and duplex complex on S. Oak Street.
 The 29 buildings in this style built after 1940 dominated in both single and multi-family construction.
-The six Art Moderne buildings were built mostly in the 1940s, after on in 1939, three in 1940 and another two in 1948.
+The six Art Moderne buildings were built mostly in the 1940s: with the exception of one in 1939; three in 1940; and another two in 1948.
 The Art Moderne Cohen House (1940) was the only large two-story house built after 1921.
 All other houses were cottages and bungalows.